Home Sellers Myth: “Negotiating Room”

-There are so many more moving parts to a negotiation.
+There are so many more moving parts to a real estate negotiation.
 Buyer and seller must come to a “meeting of the minds” about many things:

 - Time Frames – Buyers need to settle and move in within a time frame, sellers need to make sure the settlement coincides with their next move.